beaunus/dejaview/README.md

 #### Create a Facebook App

 You can [create a Facebook App](https://developers.facebook.com/docs/apps/register) for free.
 Once you've created an App, you'll need the app ID and app secret.
+If you want to use the application without facebook integration you can skip this step.

 #### Set the callback URL

 You'll need to set the URL that Facebook Login will come back to after successful login.
 This should be the root domain of the place where your app is running.
 For development localhost will work.
+If you want to use the application without facebook integration you can skip this step.

 ### Environment Variables